There's a reason stocks and shares ISA investors have fallen in love with dividends and dividend income since the financial crisis in 2008.

 Should you reinvest dividends or withdraw them?

-It’s up to you what you do with those dividends once you receive them.
+It's up to you what you do with those corporate dividends once you receive them.

 Don't get caught up in the excitement of a payment hitting your ISA though, instead focus on your long-term goals.

-If you’re firmly in the accumulating phase of your journey, think about reinvesting those dividends.
-It’s the very basis of compounding (that mathematical snowball effect we all learnt about at school) and putting those payments back into your dividend-generating assets gives them a good chance of giving you an even bigger dividend next time.
+If you're firmly in the accumulating phase of your journey, think about reinvesting dividends from a variety of securities.
+It's the very basis of compounding (that mathematical snowball effect we all learnt about at school) and putting those payments back into your dividend-generating assets gives them a good chance of giving you an even bigger dividend next time.

 Going back to 1970, reinvested dividends and the power of compounding have attributed 84% of the total return of the US S&P 500 index, according to Hartford Funds.